defold/doc/docs/en/manuals/facebook.md

 ![App dashboard settings](images/facebook/add_platform.png)

 Click the *Settings* tab.
 Notice the numerical *App ID*.
 That identifier needs to go into the [project settings](/manuals/project-settings) of your Defold game.
-Unfortunately this setting is hidden in the editor (this will change soon), but you easily add it.
+Unfortunately this setting is hidden in the editor (this will change soon), but you can easily add it.
 Right-click the *game.project* file in the *Project Explorer* and select <kbd>Open With ▸ Text Editor</kbd>.

 ![Open project settings with](images/facebook/project_open_with.png)